thegeeklab/url-parser/README.md

 somevalue
 ```

+## Contributors

+Special thanks goes to all [contributors](https://github.com/thegeeklab/url-parser/graphs/contributors).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/thegeeklab/url-parser/blob/master/LICENSE) file for details.